Experimenting with SLMs for IoT Control

 Next Steps

-This lab involved experimenting with simple applications and verifying the feasibility of using an SLM to control IoT devices.
-The final result is far from something usable in the real world, but it can give the start point for more interesting applications.
+This chapter involved experimenting with simple applications and verifying the feasibility of using an SLM to control IoT devices.
+The final result is far from usable in the real world, but it can serve as a starting point for more interesting applications.
 Below are some observations and suggestions for improvement:

 SLM responses can be probabilistic and inconsistent.
 To increase reliability, consider implementing a confidence threshold or voting system using multiple prompts/responses.